 What Can I Do If I May Qualify For Streamlined Equitable Spouse Relief?

-Why Filing An Innocent Spouse Claim Isn’t Like Filing My Taxes Online
+Why Filing Innocent Spouse Claims Aren’t Like Filing Taxes Online

-We advise getting experienced professional help because in many cases, you only have 1 chance to submit a claim correctly for innocent spouse or equitable relief.
+We advise getting experienced professional help because in many cases, you only have one chance to submit a claim correctly for an innocent spouse or equitable relief.
 An incorrectly prepared claim can easily cost you tens to hundreds of thousands of dollars.

-Experienced ethical practitioners will offer a low or no cost review of your situation.
-The review process will help you understand if your claim is likely to succeed and what documents and materials you need to gather to ensure your claim progresses smoothly.
+Experienced ethical practitioners offer a low or no-cost review of your situation.
+The review process can help you understand if your claim is likely to succeed, what documents, and materials you need to gather to ensure your claim progresses smoothly.

 First of all, don’t worry!
 You may still qualify for nonstreamlined or normal equitable relief.
-Check back in a week or two and we’ll have an article about it ready for you.
+Check back in a week or two.
+We’ll have an article about it ready for you.

-*This number is higher in Alaska and Hawaii because of the cost of living.
+This number is higher in Alaska and Hawaii because of the cost of living.
 Furthermore, the amount of allowable income grows as your household size does.
-Here is a link to the full list for of 250% FPL allowable incomes provided by the Maine Division of Disease Prevention.
-The allowable income is based off 250% of the Federal Poverty Guidelines and is the same for all 48 of the continental US states.
+Here is a link to the full list of 250% FPL allowable incomes provided by the Maine Division of Disease Prevention.
+The allowable income is based on 250% of the Federal Poverty Guidelines.
+It is the same for all 48 of the continental US states.